GenRockeR/freeradius/README.md

 }
 ```

 our config file is using a primitive encryption algorithm (TEA) to handle very simple encryption/password handling.
-A keyfile must be defined with a 4 character (or more, though more are ignored) string passkey
+A keyfile must be defined that is as long as (or longer than) the longest configured password
 ```
 vim /etc/raddb/mods-config/python/keyfile
 ---